What Magazine Subscriptions Are Best for Gifts and Waiting Rooms?

 Magazines are great for gifts as well as reading material in doctor's waiting rooms.
-The same selection criteria applies to both cases.
 I've experienced much too often that my doctor, or their staff, never put any thought into the selection of reading material for their patients.

 A doctor's patients come from all backgrounds, and they have many different hobbies and interests.
 These things should be considered when selecting the right set of magazines for a waiting room, no matter if it's a doctor's office or any other type of business.